-Smoked salmon fettucine with fresh dill cream sauce is an elegant but easy dinner to make.
-Tender smoked salmon, cradled on top of fettucine, covered with creamy fresh dill sauce.
+Smoked salmon fettuccine with fresh dill cream sauce is an elegant but easy dinner to make.
+Tender smoked salmon, cradled on top of fettuccine, covered with creamy fresh dill sauce.

 Living in London, I knew it would not be my forever life.
 So I tried to be “present” in every moment.